No Memory Map Option

 Note: The example includes a code generation build procedure.
 Simulink does not permit you to build programs in the MATLAB installation area.
 If necessary, change to a working directory that is not in the MATLAB installation area prior to starting any build.

-Open the FIR Filter model with no memory map or in the MATLAB command window execute:
+To open the FIR Filter model with no memory map, click the Open Model button.

 The following model opens in Simulink.